What is sedation dentistry?

 Complete Dental Care Without The Pain

 Dental treatments need not be painful.
-Sedation dentistry can help pediatric patients to recieve comprehensive dental care without worring about dental anxiety.
+Sedation dentistry can help pediatric patients to receive comprehensive dental care without worrying about dental anxiety.

 Nitrous Oxide (Laughing Gas)

 Nitrous Oxide sometimes called laughing gas is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask.
 The small mask is usually scented and fits over the nose.
 We offer a variety of scented noses; cherry, bubble gum, grape, and orange.

 Nitrous oxide is the mildest sedative used in pediatric dentistry.
 It is not intended to put a patient to sleep but to place the patient in a more relaxed state.
 Nitrous Oxide is useful for reducing anxiety, reducing untoward movements toward dental treatment, increasing tolerance for longer procedures, reducing the gag reflex and to aid in the dental treatment of an individual with special health care needs.

 Oral Conscious Sedation